 The most colorful meal you will eat today!

-I look for the baby purple sweet potatoes.
+• I look for the baby purple sweet potatoes.
 They are sweeter and have a more even taste when cooked.
+Side Note: Always go with organic baby sweet potatoes because they don’t have pesticides.

-Go for the long and symmetrical looking purple sweet potatoes.
-If this sounds familiar, it’s because I look for the same when buying regular sweet potatoes.
+• Go for long symmetrical looking ones too.
+If this sounds familiar it’s because I look for the same qualities when buying regular sweet potatoes.
 At least I am consistent, right?
-LOL.
+LOL!

-Finally, it goes without saying.
-Wash, wash, wash these cute little purple sweet potatoes.
-Even though they are organic, they get to travel a long way before they reach your plate.
-You never know where it’s been, haha!
+• Finally —> wash, wash, wash these cute little purple sweet potatoes!
+Even though they’re organic they travel a long way before reaching your plate.
+You never know where they’ve been, haha!

 top view of an organic stokes purple sweet potato on a white plate with it's label showing